 The symptoms most frequently associated with a concussion include a headache, dizziness, and confusion.
 Research in the area of sports-related concussions has provided athletic training and medical professions with valuable new knowledge.
-Concussion injury rate was 0.23 concussions per 1000.
-The rates of concussions were higher during competition as compared to practice rates.
-The practice rate was 0.11 concussions per 1000 while competition rates rose to 0.53 per 1000 (Gessel et al. 2007).
+The concussion injury rate was 0.23 concussions per 1000.
+The rates of concussions were higher during the competition as compared to practice rates.
+The practice rate was 0.11 concussions per 1000, while competition rates rose to 0.53 per 1000 (Gessel et al. 2007).

 An athlete who loses consciousness or experiences amnesia longer than 15 minutes should immediately be referred to a physician for further evaluation.
 The athletic trainer should take a conservative approach when dealing with an athlete who has suffered a previous concussion (Guskiewicz et al. 2004).
 The education and knowledge of coaches, athletes, and parents play a vital role in preventing and treating concussions in the future.

-Documenting the information pertaining to the specific injury is an important task for the training staff.
+Documenting the information about the specific injury is an important task for the training staff.
 This process includes the time and date of the injury, state of consciousness, initial signs and symptoms, and findings during testing (Guskiewicz et al. 2004).
-The recognition of a sports-related concussion may be extremely difficult, therefore, numerous concussions are overlooked and not treated.
-Many athletes may have no obvious signs that indicate they have suffered a concussion.
+The recognition of a sports-related concussion may be challenging.
+Therefore, numerous concussions are overlooked and not treated.
+Many athletes may have no apparent signs that indicate they have suffered a concussion.

-The signs and symptoms associated with a concussion may disappear rapidly or remain present for an extended period of time.
+The signs and symptoms associated with a concussion may disappear rapidly or remain present for an extended period.
 A concussion may cause an immediate and short-lived impairment of neurologic function.
 Compressive, tensile, and shearing are three types of stresses that are generated by an applied force that injure brain cells (Guskiewicz et al. 2004).
-It is important for the athletic trainer to assess the cranial nerves, coordination, and motor functioning following a suspected concussion (Harmon 1999).
-When evaluating a concussion, the athletic trainer should ask the athlete a number of questions involving orientation versus recent memory.
+The athletic trainer needs to assess the cranial nerves, coordination, and motor functioning following a suspected concussion (Harmon 1999).
+When evaluating a concussion, the athletic trainer should ask the athlete several questions involving orientation versus recent memory.
 Orientation questions are concerned with time and place.

 Sample questions trainers may use for assessing an athlete's memory include; "which field were you playing on", "what is the name of the team we are playing", "which quarter, period, or half is it", "which team scored last", "what team did we play last week", or "did we win".
 The Balance Error System may be used as a screening tool to determine return-to-play readiness.
 Athletes are asked to close their eyes and hold their hands at their hips.
 The trainer will have the injured athlete perform this test on different surfaces.
 The presence of any stumbling, opening of the eyes, or lifting hands indicated a possible concussion (Whiteside 2006).
 The athlete's airway, breathing, and circulations should be a priority for evaluation by the trainer.

-Following these procedures, the trainer will determine whether or not the athlete loses consciousness, evaluate recently acquired memory, evaluate postural stability, and symptoms (Harmon 1999).
+Following these procedures, the trainer will determine whether or not the athlete loses consciousness, evaluate recently acquired memory, evaluate the postural stability, and symptoms (Harmon 1999).
 An athlete who has sustained a concussion should be evaluated at rest as well as during exertion.
-Symptoms may not be present at rest but will return throughout the duration of physical exertion.
+Symptoms may not be present at rest but will return throughout physical exertion.

 If you quote information from this page in your work, then the reference for this page is: